Le Hocq – What does it mean and why was a tower necessary?

 In 1778 the Governor of Jersey General Sir Henry Seymour Conway ordered a series of round towers to be built.
 These towers, of which 22 remain, were known as Jersey Round Towers, or Conway Towers (as opposed to Martello Towers which were built some forty years later, in during the early 1800s).

 Like the other Conway towers entry to Le Hocq tower was by a door on the first floor, reached by a ladder, which could be drawn inside if there was any danger.
 The tower tapers slightly from about 10.5 metres in diameter at the base to about 8.7 metres at the top.
-Inside it is divided so that stores and gunpowder (20 barrels) were kept were on the ground floor while the upper two floors served as the living quarters for one sergeant and eight or ten men from the militia.
+Inside it is divided so that stores and gunpowder (20 barrels) were kept on the ground floor, while the upper two floors served as the living quarters for one sergeant and eight or ten men from the militia.

 Four machicolations sticking out from the top of the tower allowed marksmen on the roof to fire down onto anyone trying to shelter at its base.
 On the roof of the tower was an 18-pounder carronade.
 Next to the tower was a small paved area with a low wall behind which were another three cannons.